 Johnson died from a stroke on July 31, 1875 while visiting his daughter in Tennessee, just months into what he hoped was a political comeback.
 He had the unfortunate task of succeeding Abraham Lincoln after the 16th president’s assassination.
-Although first popular, Johnson’s term in office went downhill quickly and he barely avoided conviction in the Senate after he was impeached by the House.
+Although popular at first, Johnson’s term in office went downhill quickly and he barely avoided conviction in the Senate after he was impeached by the House.

 Already an enigma because of his well-known independent streak and his earlier support of slavery, Johnson turned heads when he was possibly drunk at his own inauguration in 1865.
 (Another theory was that Johnson was ill, since he hadn’t been known for drinking in public.)

 Johnson suddenly found himself as president when Lincoln died just after starting his second term.
-His policies during Reconstruction were controversial and caused his new-found party to impeach him in 1868.
+Tasked with the job of Reconstruction, Johnson’s policies were controversial and caused his new-found party to impeach him in 1868.
 Johnson kept his job by one vote in a Senate trial.

 In his official biography on the White House website, Johnson’s term is summed up politely.
 “Although an honest and honorable man, Andrew Johnson was one of the most unfortunate of presidents.
 Arrayed against him were the Radical Republicans in Congress, brilliantly led and ruthless in their tactics.
 Johnson was no match for them,” says a bio prepared by Michael Beschloss and Hugh Sidey.

-In Johnson’s case, Lincoln was a tough act to follow, and Johnson’s failed role in obstructing much of the GOP’s Reconstruction plans was a tough pill for historians to swallow.
+Lincoln was a tough act to follow, and Johnson’s failed attempt in obstructing much of the Republican Party’s Reconstruction plan has been a tough pill for historians to swallow.
 After becoming president, Johnson fought with his own Cabinet and party members over the scope of readmitting secessionist states and the voting rights of blacks.

-Johnson also favored a very lenient version of Reconstruction and state control over who could vote, according to their race.
-He also openly opposed the 14th Amendment.
+Johnson favored a very lenient version of Reconstruction and state control over voting rights, and he openly opposed the 14th Amendment.
 Although Johnson had supported an end to slavery in the 1860s, he was a white supremacist.
 “This is a country for white men, and by God, as long as I am President, it shall be a government for white men,” he wrote in 1866.

 In the end, the Radical Republicans won control over Reconstruction and Johnson became a pariah.
 Johnson vetoed the Civil Rights Bill, but Congress overrode the veto in an unprecedented move.
 Somehow, Johnson survived the impeachment trial, possibly because there was no vice president to replace him, and moderates feared Benjamin Wade, the Senate president pro tempore who would have replaced Johnson.